 (1) Represents the aggregate grant date fair value of RSUs and PRSUs calculated for financial reporting purposes for the year in accordance with Accounting Standards Codification Topic 718, "Compensation - Stock Compensation" ("ASC 718").
 See Note 13, "Share-Based Compensation," to the Company's Audited Consolidated Financial Statements set forth in the 2017 Form 10-K for information concerning the ASC 718 values, which are based on the fair value of the Common Stock on the grant date.
 The grant date fair value of the PRSUs included in this column (e) was calculated based on the probable achievement of the performance goals as determined at the date of grant, which was determined to be the target level of performance.
 The highest level of performance that may be achieved for the PRSUs is 200% of the target.
-The PRSU awards granted in 2017 will be eligible to vest after three years based on the Company's currency neutral EPS achievement over a three-year performance.
+The PRSU awards granted in 2017 will be eligible to vest after three years based on the Company's currency neutral EPS achievement over a three-year performance period beginning January 1, 2017 and ending December 31, 2019 with opportunities to bank a limited portion of the award based upon interim year performance.
 Based on the Company's performance in 2017, participants earned a minimum of 50% of the target award shares granted in 2017, subject to continued service through the vesting date.
-The grant date fair values of 31, 2019 for Mr. Brewer, \$442,441 for Mr. Arnett and \$344,107 for each of Messrs.
+The grant date fair values for the PRSUs granted during 2017 (assuming performance at the maximum level) was \$2,949,564 for Mr. Brewer, \$442,441 for Mr. Arnett and \$344,107 for each of Messrs.
 Lynch, Leposky and Hocknell.
 The amounts included in this column (e) also include the grant date fair values of 39,094 RSUs granted to Mr. Lynch in connection with his promotion to Chief Financial Officer in July 2017 and 44,248 RSUs granted to Mr. Leposky granted for retention purposes in 2017.